razi-rais/microservices/workshop/readme.md

 $ kubectl rollout undo deployment/voting-app-front
 ```

-## Visualize performance monitoring using Grafana and Kubernetes Dashboard
+## Performance Monitoring & Visualization Using Grafana and Kubernetes Dashboard

 > Approximate time to complete this task is 10 minutes

 ### Grafana

-To view the performace monitoring metrics in Kubernetes Grafana provides a popular visualization dashboard.
+To view the performace monitoring metrics in Kubernetes, Grafana provides a popular visualization dashboard.
 This is done by enabling Heapster addon which provides multi-level monitoring and performance analysis including pods, nodes, and cluster.
 Behind the scenes, it leverages InfluxDB as the storage backend for metric data and Grafana as visualization UI.

+> Note: Minikube has a set of built in addons that can be used enabled, disabled, and opened inside of the local Kubernetes environment.
+They provide a convenient way to enable or disable features in your Kubernetes envrioment.
+You can find more details about addons [here](https://github.com/kubernetes/minikube/blob/master/docs/addons.md)

+You start by enabling an heapster addon:

 ```
 $ minikube addons enable heapster